vitnotes/BECE309L/README.md

 # BECE309L
 This repository contains study materials, including notes and question papers, for BECE309L - Artificial Intelligence and Machine Learning.
+To download the notes, Click Code Button and then Click Download ZIP.

 ## Module 1
 ## Module 2